 There is also an association between metabolic syndrome and non-alcoholic fatty liver disease (NAFLD), as patients with NAFLD tend to also have one or more features of metabolic syndrome.
 Because of similar lifestyles and genetics, those with a family history of NAFLD may be at higher risk for developing the disease.

 The University of Michigan Metabolic Fitness Program is focused on helping you reverse your metabolic syndrome through support for these lifestyle changes.
 Our program combines exercise, nutrition, stress management and strategies for behavior change in a supportive group atmosphere.
-The program requires physician referral and includes 12-and 24-week options.
-All of the patients in the program are granted full access to our cutting-edge Fitness Center, which is supervised by our exercise physiologists.
+The program requires physician referral.
 Visit the Frequently Asked Questions: Metabolic Fitness Program page to learn more.

 - Metabolic Syndrome Information Guide

 - Diabetes Information Guide

 - Apps for Your Smartphone Information Guide

 A physician referral is required for the Metabolic Fitness Program.
 To schedule an appointment, call us at 734-998-4991.
 To make an appointment regarding other cardiovascular-related conditions, contact our New Patient Coordination Center representatives at 888-287-1082 or visit our Make an Appointment page for more information.